ESMCI/visualCaseGen/paper/paper.md

-Configuring CESM is inherently a constraint satisfaction problem (CSP), which can quickly become computationally complex as the number of configuration variables increases.
+Configuring CESM is inherently a constraint satisfaction problem (CSP), which can quickly become computationally complex as the number of configuration variables increases [@biere2009handbook].
 Manually enforcing constraints would be impractical, making an SMT solver an ideal choice.
 The benefits of using a solver include:

 - **Detecting Hidden Conflicts:** Individual constraints may be satisfied